 Please refer to https://www.stonepapertech.com/products/ for most commercial and industrial applications.

-Is there a specific temperature that the Stone Paper® starts to crumble?
+Is there a specific temperature that the Stone Paper® material starts to crumble?

-Is Stone Paper® suitable for hot beverage such as tea or coffee?
+Is Stone Paper® material suitable for hot beverage such as tea or coffee?

-Is Stone Paper® suitable for heat sealing applications?
+Is Stone Paper® material suitable for heat sealing applications?

-At this moment we will be bringing the raw material and will be performing treatments in house using nano technology to treat the original rich mineral component at the molecular or atomic level, hence decreasing the heat absorbency ratio of the mineral with the hope that the treated mineral portion behaves according to our requirements.
+At this moment we will be bringing the raw material and will be performing treatments in house using nano technology to treat the original rich mineral component at the molecular or atomic level, hence decreasing the heat absorbency ratio of the minerals with the hope that the treated mineral portion behaves according to our specifications.

 This aspect of the finished product is undergoing further development and testing.

-What type of printing methods is suitable for Stone Paper®?
+What type of printing methods is suitable for Stone Paper® materials?

-Stone Paper® is suited for the following printing methods:
+Stone Paper® material is suited for the following printing methods: